MS Intune Integration Guide – How to integrate Microsoft Intune with Reftab

 Why Assets May Be Skipped During Intune Sync

-In some environments, devices may report non-unique or placeholder serial numbers (for example: generic BIOS values, default manufacturer strings, or reused identifiers).
-When this occurs and the asset category does not include a properly populated “Serial Number” field, multiple assets may appear to match the same incoming Intune device.
+Reftab requires a unique and stable serial number to correctly match an incoming Intune device to an existing asset.
+In some environments, devices may report non-unique or placeholder serial numbers — such as generic BIOS values, default manufacturer strings, or reused identifiers.
+When this occurs, multiple assets may appear to match the same device.

 Enhance your asset management by integrating Reftab with Microsoft Entra for seamless SaaS discovery and utilization tracking.
 This setup builds on your current infrastructure, automating the management of both hardware and software assets.
 Click here to get started.